We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 3.1.
 INFORMATION COLLECTED DIRECTLY FROM YOU

-Wherever possible, we will collect all information directly from you which will generally come from what you provide in your application for one of our products or services.
+Wherever possible, we will collect all information directly from you, generally from the information you provide to us in your application for one of our products or services.

 Where we communicate with you over the phone we may record those phone calls for training, quality assurance purposes or to maintain a record of your instructions to us.

 We will inform you if you are being recorded, and you have the right to request that we do not record you.
-Please note if you request that we do not record you, we may not be able to discuss any of your personal information over the phone.
+Please note if you request that we do not record you, we may not be able to assist you with your query over the phone.

 3.2.
 INFORMATION COLLECTED FROM THIRD-PARTIES